10-minute quickstart (zero-to-demo)¶

 create_issuetool

-The Aegis SOC Console UI is still in development (see SOC Console UI).
-Until it ships, the same data is available live over the API and WebSocket feed — this is what the dashboard will visualize:
+The Aegis SOC Console UI is available as a beta product surface (see SOC Console UI).
+The same data remains available over the API and WebSocket feed, which is useful for verification and automation:

 # Tenant-scoped SOC summary (decisions, alerts, incidents)